Denied SSI Benefits?You Have Options

 Do You Need to Hire an Attorney for Your Denied SSI Benefits Jacksonville?

 Statistically, Florida SSDI claims are denied during their initial review.
-During reconsideration, there are still a high number that are denied.
+During reconsideration, a high number is still denied.
 This can happen with or without an attorney, though a higher percentage is approved with an attorney than without.
 Because SSDI claims are so complex, it is best that you hire an attorney for your denial.
 Just some of the ways an attorney can help include:

 - Representing you during your hearing in front of an administrative law judge

-- Developing your case for disability and gathering evidence to prove you are eligible for SSDI benefits
+- Developing your case for disability and gathering medical and other evidence to prove you are eligible for SSDI benefits

 - Increasing the odds you will win your case